Alonso Pita da Veiga

-Alonso Pita da Veiga (born 1485–1490 in Ferrol, A Coruña, died 1554 in Pontedeume, A Coruña), was a Spanish nobleman and military officer.
+Alonso Pita da Veiga (born 1485–1490 in Ferrol, A Coruña, died 1554 in Pontedeume, A Coruña), was a Galician nobleman and military officer.
 He was among the commanders of the Spanish Tercios fighting under the orders of Count Fernando de Andrade in the Battle of Pavia, and in other battles of the Italian Wars between 1513 and 1525.
 He was granted land and property in Ferrolterra, his birthplace, and a new coat of arms for having captured, on the battlefield, of the king of France, Francis I.

 Decree awarding coat of arms

 The decree granting a coat of arms to Alonso Pita da Veiga was archived at the General Archive of Simancas (Archivo general de Simancas, legajo 388, rotulado de "Mercedes y Privilegios.") and was issued by Emperor Charles V on 24 July 1529, four years after the Battle of Pavia.
 A verbatim text of the decree can be found in, among other 19th century Spanish books, in the book Crisol historico espanol y restauracion de glorias nacionales, published in Havana, Cuba in 1862 by the Spanish historian José Ferrer de Couto.
 A summary of the document, in English translation, gives the following details:

 "Alonso Pita da Veiga, Galician, and our vassal" served his majesty well in several battles including the Battle of Bicencio and the Battle of Vicoca.

 In regards to the Battle of Pavia, the decree states that Alonso Pita da Veiga recaptured the standard " ... of His Most Serene Infante Don Fernando, who is now King of Hungary, Our most dear and loved son and brother, which bore the insignia of Our Duchy of Burgundy, which the French had taken when the standard-bearer was killed”.
 This refers to the standard of Ferdinand, the brother of Charles V, whose troops fought at Pavia.
 For this action, Alonso Pita da Veiga was awarded 600 gold ducats.